Home

 • Frequent breastfeeds increase a mother’s prolactin levels, and high prolactin levels are needed to establish an adequate milk supply.
 In a U.S. study, breastfeeding frequency of about 10 times a day (range: 7-13 times a day) was associated with sufficient milk (de Carvalo et al 1982).

 • Colostrum, the milk produced during the first few days postpartum, is lower in fat and calories than is more mature milk.
 It is also produced in smaller amounts.
-A higher-frequency newborn feeding schedule helps babies compensate for the lower quality of their milk.
+A higher-frequency newborn feeding schedule helps babies compensate for the lower caloric density of their milk.

-• More frequent feedings (8-12 times per 24 hours) during the first weeks of life are associated with greater overall milk intake (De Carvalho et al 1983) and greater weight gain at 15 days (De Carvalho et al 1983) and six weeks (Casiday et al 2004) of age.
+• Newborns are more likely to thrive when they are fed approximately 8-12 times every 24 hours.
+Newborns fed this often first weeks of life tend to show greater weight gain at 15 days (De Carvalho et al 1983) and six weeks (Casiday et al 2004) postpartum.

 • Newborns vary greatly in the amount of milk (or formula) they consume during a single feed (e.g., Pollitt et al 1978).
 As a result, some babies require more frequent feedings to achieve the same daily caloric intake.
 A demand-style newborn feeding schedule permits babies to adjust to their individual circumstances.